cerebral/cerebral/docs/developer_guide/compute.md

       set(state`repos.addressbar`, props`addressbar`),
       showToast(string`The repos have ${starsCount} stars`, 5000, 'success') ],
+    catch: new Map([
-    catch: showToast(string`Error: ${props`error.message`}`, 5000)
+      [HttpProviderError, showToast(string`Error: ${props`error.message`}`, 5000)]
+    ])
   }
 }
 ...
 ```

 We have now defined our signal in two parts.
 The happy path and what to do if an error is thrown (catch).
-You can even define types of errors you want to be catched, but you can read more about that in the API documentation.
+We use a JavaScript [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) to define what errors we are interested in being thrown, in this case an http provider error, and what logic to run when that happens.
+That means all other errors will be thrown to console as normal.

 Note here that we also updated the *toast* to allow no time to be passed in, causing it to stick.